-The faculty of the Respiratory Therapy program welcomes each student and encourages each one in attaining his/her career goals.
+The faculty of the Respiratory Therapist Program welcomes each student and encourages each one in attaining his/her career goals.
 It is the intent of the faculty to support the success of each student by providing additional help and cooperation as needed.
 The faculty is available to answer any questions and assist with any problems that may arise.

 Ms. Judith L. Harrell, B.S.
-RRT Director of Program jharrell@wallace.edu
+RRT Program Director jharrell@wallace.edu